Leather Buying Guide

 When it comes to leather, it's unfortunate that not all sellers indicate whether it is full grain or split leather, despite significant disparities in quality, price, and appearance.
 Animal hides are typically thicker than necessary and undergo splitting into different layers.
 The top layer, known as full grain or nerf leather, is the most valuable due to its superior strength, elasticity, and aesthetics.
 In contrast, the lower layers, referred to as split leather, are of lower quality and commonly used for linings or printing with foil.
 At Leatherbox, we primarily focus on offering full grain leather, but we do have a selection of split leather available for lining purposes at an affordable price.
 Our product pages always specify the type of leather we provide.

-Leather is traditionally tanned in large quantities, typically starting from 100 square meters per color.
-Tanneries do not usually keep stock, which leads many people to rely on leftover leather from producers.
+Leather is traditionally tanned in large quantities, typically starting from 50 square meters per color.
+Looierijen (tanneries) do not usually keep stock, which leads many people to rely on leftover leather from producers.
 These limited collections offer affordability and a wide variety of choices.
 However, they often come with uncertainties regarding origin, production conditions, and suitability for specific applications.
 Additionally, once the stock is depleted, reordering or finding the same color becomes challenging.

-With our leather buying guide, we hope you'll have the knowledge and confidence to make informed decisions when purchasing leather online.
+With our leather buying guide, you'll have the knowledge and confidence to make informed decisions when purchasing leather online.
 Explore our diverse collections and feel free to contact us if you have any further questions or need assistance.